PythonBlue/SRJV/README.md

 1. Total filesize needs to conform to the size of the ROM image, meaning ideally your sample set should be 15 MB in 16-bit PCM audio or less.
 The remaining space is needed for the definition tables and headers.

 2. Due to the ROM's being organized in 1 MB blocks, a single sample cannot be larger than exactly 992KB after compression.
-WARNING: no protective measures against this are currently implemented, which will hopefully be addressed later.

 3. All imported audio needs to be in mono with a bitrate of 16-bit, 24-bit, or 32-bit linear PCM.